 - Go to bed at a reasonable time; do not stay up all night!
 Get over the jet lag by staying awake during the day and sleeping only at night.

 - Minimize screen time 2 hours before going to bed.

 - Additional Resources: Self-Care 101 Reaching Out to talk Self-Care during Covid-19

-Once you have completed the mandatory 14-day quarantine and have no symptoms of any illness you can now book an appointment for a COVID test.
+Once you have completed the mandatory 14-day quarantine and have no symptoms of any illness an appointment for a COVID test can be booked.
 This test is performed by appointment at assessment centres and some pharmacies.
-To book an appointment follow the steps provided by the provincial government.
+Homestay or UGDSBISP staff will coordinate and explain the procedure for this test to you before you go for testing.
+Staff will wear masks and gloves and maintain physical distancing as they assist you through this process including arranging transportation.
+Afterward staff will also be following up on test results.
+Should you test positive students will be required to self-isolate again.
 Following a negative COVID result you can attend school.

 Parents/students are responsible for performing a daily screening for COVID-19 symptoms BEFORE leaving for school using a self-assessment checklist.
 Students and staff are expected to stay home if symptoms or possible exposures are identified and parents or students must phone the school to inform them of the absence.

 To assist with screening each day, parents/students will use the province’s COVID-19 school screening tool.
 Screening every day before leaving for school is one of the best ways to help keep our schools and community safe.

 At school you must observe the COVID-19 prevention measures: